 Excluded from locally incurred costs are expatriate salaries, allowances, and overhead that are paid in the U.S. Whether material or not, these expatriate related costs should not be audited.
 However, expatriate allowances which are incurred and paid locally (i.e., house rent, utilities, property taxes, local school tuition and fees, etc.) are locally incurred costs and should be covered by the audit.

-Please note that when the engagement’s scope of work covers “all costs” incurred under the WBG award, this will cover all costs incurred locally and at/by the home office including, but not limited to: all expatriate related costs, home office personnel salaries, other direct costs, etc. In addition, when the engagement’s scope of work is for “agreed upon procedures”, the agreed upon procedures might cover costs that are not locally incurred.
+Please note that when the engagement’s scope of work covers “all costs” incurred under the WBG award, this will cover all costs incurred locally and at/by the home office, including, but not limited to: all expatriate related costs, home office personnel salaries, other direct costs, etc. In addition, when the engagement’s scope of work is for “agreed upon procedures”, the agreed upon procedures might cover costs that are not locally incurred.

 See the sample costs below with typical categorization of items.